lu7623/React-filmpoisk/README.md

 # React Filmpoisk

-### Service with information related to films and TV shows including cast, plot summaries, production info and ratings.
+### Service with information related to films and TV shows including cast, plot summaries, production info and ratings.Includes both server with mock data and client side.
+As there are no database, user rating are stored in localStorage.

 ### Features: